alekcz/koth-node/README.md

-# koth-node
+# maji-import
-A nodejs library for converting json objects to framer code
+A nodejs library for converting gravit files to framer code